Updated in December 2024

 - Road noise is reduced by 20% (measurements shown below)

-- Efficiency is better than the OEMs
+- Efficiency is better (see below)

 - Handling is not quite as good (the car leans a bit more in the corners)